Infrastructure is a critical enabler to growing the Northern Territory economy and community.

 - Connection of the national rail network directly to the East Arm Wharf, with daily general freight services to and from other Australian locations and bulk freight capacity.

-- Five airports capable of handling jet aircraft, with Darwin Airport able to accommodate the full range of current aircraft.
+- Five airports capable of handling jet aircraft, with Darwin International Airport able to accommodate the full range of current aircraft.

 - National highways connecting south, east and west.